poise/application_python/README.md

 - logfile: passed to the `gunicorn_config` LWRP
 - loglevel: passed to the `gunicorn_config` LWRP
 - proc_name: passed to the `gunicorn_config` LWRP
-- environment: hash of environment variables passed to `supervisor_service`.
+- environment: hash of environment variables passed to `supervisor_service`
+- autostart: passed to `supervisor_service`.

 celery
 ------